nixworks/public/news/2016/04/8/index.md

 ##### Angoon
 ### [Three people are killed, and there was one survivor, following the crash of a small plane headed to Angoon in Southeast Alaska, United States. ](/news/2016/04/8/three-people-are-killed-and-there-was-one-survivor-following-the-crash-of-a-small-plane-headed-to-angoon-in-southeast-alaska-united-state.md)
-_Context: Angoon, Southeast Alaska, U.S._
+_Context: Southeast Alaska, United States, Angoon_

 ##### North Korea-South Korea relations
 ### [A group of 13 North Koreans working at a restaurant in an unidentified country defect en masse to South Korea, according to Seoul's Ministry of Unification. ](/news/2016/04/8/a-group-of-13-north-koreans-working-at-a-restaurant-in-an-unidentified-country-defect-en-masse-to-south-korea-according-to-seoul-s-ministry.md)
-_Context: North Korea-South Korea relations, Seoul, Ministry of Unification, North Korea, defects, South Korea_
+_Context: North Korea, Seoul, defects, North Korea-South Korea relations, South Korea, Ministry of Unification_

 ##### Egypt-Saudi Arabia relations
 ### [King of Saudi Arabia Salman bin Abdulaziz Al Saud announces, during his trip to Cairo, that a bridge crossing the Red Sea will be built, linking Egypt and Saudi Arabia.
 Egyptian President Abdel Fattah el-Sisi says the bridge will be named after the Saudi monarch.
 A Saudi-Egypt Causeway project has been in the works for years. ](/news/2016/04/8/king-of-saudi-arabia-salman-bin-abdulaziz-al-saud-announces-during-his-trip-to-cairo-that-a-bridge-crossing-the-red-sea-will-be-built-lin.md)
-_Context: President, Saudi-Egypt Causeway, Saudi Arabia, Abdel Fattah el-Sisi, Egypt-Saudi Arabia relations, Cairo, King, king, Egypt, Red Sea_
+_Context: Red Sea, Egypt-Saudi Arabia relations, king, Saudi Arabia, King, Egypt, Cairo, President, Abdel Fattah el-Sisi, Saudi-Egypt Causeway_

 ##### Syria-United States relations
 ### [Syria releases American freelance photographer Kevin Patrick Dawes who was kidnapped in 2012. ](/news/2016/04/8/syria-releases-american-freelance-photographer-kevin-patrick-dawes-who-was-kidnapped-in-2012.md)